 “There are moves all round the world, not just in Europe, to make it difficult to sell silver as a food supplement because it directly competes with the antibiotic market.”

 – Meleni Aldridge, Executive Coordinator, Alliance for Natural Health Int’l

 I’ll cover the European Union ban on colloidal silver in just a moment.
 But first, let me give you a brief overview of the global battle now raging against colloidal silver.

 I’ve been warning for years that the battle to ban colloidal silver is, in reality, a worldwide battle, with anti-colloidal silver forces operating on multiple fronts, in multiple countries, using a variety of political bullying and media propaganda tactics in attempts to ultimately deprive consumers of their rights to use the world’s most powerful natural antibiotic.

-Here in the U.S., the FDA tried to ban colloidal silver throughout the 1990’s, at the behest of the major pharmaceutical companies.
-After spirited consumer opposition, they finally admitting in June 1999 that they could find no legitimate reason to ban its sale.
+Here in the U.S., the FDA tried to ban colloidal silver throughout the 1990s, at the behest of the major pharmaceutical companies.
+After spirited consumer opposition, they finally admitted in June 1999 that they could find no legitimate reason to ban its sale.

 Instead, they implemented their infamous “Final Ruling” on colloidal silver, stating that it was not considered to be “safe or effective” for treating any disease or condition, and therefore no health claims could be made for it in advertising or on product labeling.

 Afterwards the FDA embarked on a campaign to prevent colloidal silver manufacturers and vendors from telling the public about the powerful, infection-fighting qualities of the substance, by issuing numerous threats in the form of official regulatory warnings against offending colloidal silver vendors.